gopar/gopar.github.io/about.md

 title: About me
 ---

-A Half-Mexican, Half-Guatemalan kid who happens to be a Software Engineer, and more importantly a follower of Jesus Christ.
+A Half-Mexican, Half-Guatemalan (Mayan) guy who happens to be a Software Engineer.

-I pretty much love skateboarding, running, hiking and of course Python & Emacs!
+I pretty much love the outdoors, running and of course Python & Emacs!

 You can pretty much follow me here